janeawuah/Scripts/README.md

 # Scripts
-These are some simple scripts to do everyday activities
+These are some simple scripts to perform everyday activities